-Adverbs which form the comparative and superlative with more and most have the code periph following a semi-colon after the variants=inv code. often is a periphrastic adverb: often (posi-tive), more often (comparative), most often (superlative).
+Adverbs which form the comparative and superlative with more and most have the code periph following a semi-colon after the variants=inv code.
+Often is a periphrastic adverb: often (positive), more often (comparative), most often (superlative).

-'''

-{base=often

-entry=E0043653

-cat=adv

-variants=reg

-modification_type=verb_modifier;temporal

-}

-'''
+31. {base=often entry=E0043653 cat=adv variants=inv;periph modification_type=verb_modifier;temporal }